 If you need financial help before your UC payment is due and meet certain conditions, you can ask for an advanced payment from Job Centre Plus (not the Council).
 Please note that future payments will be reduced to pay for this advance.
 CAB offer the following advice .

-Your local Citizen Advice Bureau can provide help with budgeting.
+Your local Citizens Advice in West Sussex (North, South, East) can provide help with budgeting.

 There are several other agencies that may be able to help depending on your circumstances and the help you need.